tdj28/web/content/post/math_science/chaos/rossler_strange_attractor_with_python_series/rossler_strange_attractor_with_python_part1/index.md

 ### Plot

-Our final step is to plot the results so that we can see the `trajetory` of the Rössler system over these 50 seconds of integration.
+Our final step is to plot the results so that we can see the `trajectory` of the Rössler system over these 50 seconds of integration.

 ```python